Unimodular random one-ended planar graphs are sofic: Introduction, definitions

 Similarly to $\calG_*$, define $\calG_{**}$ as the set of graphs with an ordered pair of vertices, up to isomorphisms preserving the ordered pair.
 Suppose that $G_0$ is a finite graph, $o_0\in V(G)$ a uniformly chosen root, and $\mu$ the probability measure on $\calG_{*}$ that samples $(G_0,o_0)$.
 For any Borel $f:\calG_{**}\to [0,\infty]$, we have the equation

 because both sides are equal to $|V(G_0)|^{-1}\sum_{x,y\in V(G_0)} f(G_0,x,y)$.
-Say that a random rooted graph is {\it unimodular} if \eqref{mtp} holds.
+Given a probability measure $\mu$ on $\calG_*$, referred to as a {\it random rooted graph}, we say that it is {\it unimodular} if \eqref{mtp} holds.
 It is easy to check that sofic graphs are unimodular.
 A major open question is whether the converse is also true. \begin{question}{(Aldous, Lyons \cite{AL})} Is every unimodular random (marked) graph sofic? \end{question} Whether the Cayley diagram of a group is sofic is a central question itself, and large classes of groups are known to be sofic; see \cite{P} for references or \cite{E2} for some more recent examples.
 In the class of planar unimodular random graphs that are known to be sofic are unimodular random trees (\cite{B}, \cite{E1}), or Curien's Planar Stochastic Hyperbolic Triangulations \cite{C}, whose approximability by uniform random triangulations of appropriate genus was shown recently in \cite{BL}.

-Given a graph $H$, an {\it end} of $H$ is an equivalence class of infinite non-selfintersecting paths, where two such paths are equivalent if there is a third one that intersects both of them infinitely many times.
-A unimodular graph has either 0 (the finite case), 1, 2 or infinitely many ends, \cite{AL}.